 Every second of my life right now truly feels like God (or the Universe or something less offensive to others) gently nudging me in a clear direction.
 I cannot begin to explain how these past week has been the strangest roller coaster of my life; one minute I’m bouncy and hopeful, the next I’m uncomfortable in my own skin and trying to shove doors open (not literally or I would be in a jail again haha).
+It’s been months since my second visa was approved and now I’m coping with the transitions.

 To better explain…